Back

 Buy Oolong tea

-For the blend, he uses about 1 flat teaspoon of Pu-erh aged black tea, Dragon well green tea, Turmeric, and ginger shavings.
+For the blend, Timothy Ferriss uses about 1 flat teaspoon of Pu-erh aged black tea, Dragon well green tea, Turmeric, and ginger shavings.

 Benefits of Tim’s Oolong Tea